CloudEngineHub/LIBERO-plus/README.md

 To make it easier to get all the results in one place, we've compiled the evaluation results of current VLA models on the original LIBERO benchmark in this [table](./libero_res.md).

-## 🔧 Evaluation
-The evaluation method is almost identical to `LIBERO`.
-The only required modification is adjusting `num_trials_per_task` from 50 to 1 in your configuration.

 ## Citation
 If you find this work useful for your research, please cite our paper: